This Key Lime Bundt Cake is to die for! The cake is tender and full of amazing lime flavor.

 - Glaze – Pour the glaze over the cake letting it run down the sides and absorb into cake.
 Once the glaze is absorbed remove the cake from the pan and allow it to cool completely on a cooling rack.
 Cool the cake completely on the rack before placing it on a serving plate to prevent bottom from getting soggy.

 How to Serve Key Lime Bundt Cake

 Powdered sugar – sprinkle over the top of the cooled cake.

 Whipping Cream – use a slightly sweetened whipped cream.
 Find my recipe here.

 Fresh berries – I love using strawberries and raspberries.

 If you aren’t a key lime lover you just might be after tasting this key lime bundt cake!

-Be sure and check out some of these other bundt cake recipes here on the blog:
+Be sure and check out some of these other delicious recipes here on the blog: